alexwkleung/Blossom-Editor/README.md

 # Warnings

-**1)** Since you have the option of packaging the application and creating the `.dmg` yourself, you are liable for any damage that may occur.
+**1)** Since you have the option of packaging the application and creating the `.dmg` yourself, make sure you understand what you're doing.

 **2)** Due to the lack of a proper load, save, file explorer, and other features, this SHOULD NOT be used in a professional or in a serious workflow of any sort.